crumbbdev/RoValra-Firefox/README.md

   * **Overall Progress:** 17.86%

 This is an unofficial port of RoValra to firefox!
-This is NOT managaged by Valra
+This is NOT managed by Valra